cynthisizer/wwc/README.md

 *Note:*  Printout the menu choices, take shape selection.
 Use if statement.

+###5.Checkout cart:
-###5.Checkout cart:  take input from user on how many widget A ($5.29), widget B ($29.33), widget C ($72.45) to purchase.
+Take input from user on how many widget A ($5.29), widget B ($29.33), widget C ($72.45) to purchase.
 Print out items bought and total cost, which includes tax at 8.25% and $3.45 shipping charge.
 Total cost should be money format.